Road Conditions Lawsuits in California

 Dangerous road cases are difficult and expensive.
 Accordingly, your attorney must act fast: immediately inspect the roadway on which a car accident occurred, secure the vehicle from the accident to preserve evidence, and/or obtain topographical maps and any reports compiled by any agencies, government or private, as a result of the accident.

-Road construction and/or auto vehicle design engineer may be consulted and/or retained as Plaintiff's expert witnesses.
+Road construction and/or auto vehicle design engineers may be consulted and/or retained as Plaintiff's expert witnesses.

-What kind of Arguments May Government Invoke in Their Defense?
+What kind of Arguments May the Government Invite in Their Defense?

 The government entity may put up a strong defense and be unwilling to agree to a reasonable resolution.
 The government may invoke the defense of immunity and/or argue that the auto accident resulted from the victim's error.

 This is especially critical when a highway or road has been the site of previous accidents.
-Even if you bear some fault for an accident, or are deemed “contributorily negligent”, it would still be possible to recover based on the percentage allocation of fault.
-We can help you navigate the complexities of disputed liability, and make sure that you receive the maximum possible compensation, even if you were partially at fault for the accident.
+Even if you bear some fault for an accident or are deemed “contributorily negligent,” meaning you contributed to the accident in some way, it would still be possible to recover based on the percentage allocation of fault.
+We can help you navigate the complexities of disputed liability and make sure that you receive the maximum possible compensation, even if you were partially at fault for the accident.

 What Type of Damages Can The Victim Recover?